String Pedagogy, M.M.

 Number of Didactic Credits Required Beyond the Baccalaureate: 33

-All bowed string pedagogy majors at the master's degree level must perform in the university orchestra each semester they receive lessons.
+All string majors (except Guitar) at the master's degree level must perform in the university orchestra each semester they receive lessons.

 Internship: No internship is required.